Charles K. Armstrong: Plagiarism and source fabrication in Tyranny of the Weak

 In June 2017, Armstrong returned the John King Fairbank Prize to the American Historical Association in response to critical queries made by the association.
 In its press release, the association stated that they had "identified a set of citations that did not meet professional standards" and that "Dr. Armstrong has corrected the citation errors and, out of respect for the AHA, has returned the Fairbank Prize."
 Columbia University made no statement at this time, but did announce on June 1 that Armstrong had been awarded a 2017 President's Global Innovation Fund Grant for work with Joseph Terwilliger on exchanges with North Korean physicians.

 The return of the prize prompted the head of Cornell University Press to state in early July 2017 that the press would imminently issue a revised edition of the book.
 The new edition of the book appeared in the summer of 2017, without any formal announcement from the press.
 The new text contained few changes to the prose, but did feature changes to dozens of footnotes now citing Szalontai's Kim Il Sung in the Khrushchev Era rather than archival documents.
 It also included two new sentences from Armstrong in the front matter of the text: "I would like to add a special note of thanks to Dr. Balázs Szalontai, whose pioneering research was insufficiently acknowledged in the prior printing of this book and who pointed out to me numerous attribution errors in chapters 2 and 3.
 I apologize for my previous oversights and gratefully acknowledge Dr. Szalontai's assistance in correcting these errors."

 A short review of the controversy was published in a collective blog Retraction Watch.
-It was also covered by South Korean, Chinese media, and the New York Post.
+It was also covered by South Korean media, Chinese media, and the New York Post.

 In an extensive interview in December 2019, Szalontai revealed that Armstrong had not worked in any Russian archives at all, and said "some of the East German sources [in Tyranny of the Weak] are fake, some are not fake," and further discussed some of the efforts by Andrei Lankov and other scholars to methodically check Armstrong's suspicious sources.